A Multilevel Method for Self-Concordant Minimization: Introduction

-We highlight that all the theoretical results are achieved using very mild assumptions.
-In particular, we consider the class of self-concordant function as our main assumption.
-Few extra assumptions were also taken, but as we explain in the main text, they are typical and easy to verify in practice.
-Further, we argue that the method is suitable for large-scale optimization.
+The method is suitable for large-scale optimization.
 For instance, consider the standard setting in machine learning applications: $f : \w{x} \rightarrow \w{Ax}$, where $\w{A} \in \mathbb{R}^{m \times N}$ is the dataset matrix and let $m, N \gg 1$.
-If we assume that $n \leq N$ (or even $n \ll N$) are the dimensions of the model in the lower level, then SIGMA requires $\mathcal{O}(mn^2)$ operations to form the Hessian and therefore solving the corresponding system of linear equations to obtain search directions can be carried out efficiently since $n$ is small.
-As our theory suggest (\cref{thm418} and \cref{thm expects}), the method works even when $n=1$.
-Last, we verify the efficacy of the algorithm by giving preliminary numerical results for solving the problem of maximum likelihood estimation in large-scale machine learning.
-In particular, numerical experiments based on standard benchmark problems and other state-of-the-art second-order methods suggest that the method compares favorably with the state-of- the-art.
-It is typically several times faster and more robust and it is also faster in different data regimes.
+If we assume that $n \leq N$ (or even $n \ll N$) are the dimensions of the model in the coarse {level}, then SIGMA requires $\mathcal{O}(mn^2)$ operations to form the Hessian, and, therefore, solving the corresponding system of linear equations to obtain search directions can be carried out efficiently.
+If the objective function cannot be written as a sum of functions we show that the complexity of iterates of SIGMA using the Nystr\"om method is $\mathcal{O}(n^3 + nN)$ which is a significant improvement compared to the Newton method that requires $\mathcal{O}(N^3 + N^2)$ operations.
+Note also that the standard sub-sampled Newton methods require approximately $\mathcal{O}(N^3)$ operations for solving the system of linear equations and thus they have the same limitations with the conventional Newton method.
+Thus, the proposed method significantly improves the applicability of second-order methods in high-dimensional settings.
+We illustrate this with numerical experiments for solving the problem of maximum likelihood estimation in large-scale machine learning.
+In particular, numerical experiments based on standard benchmark problems and other state-of-the-art second-order methods suggest that the conventional SIGMA compares favorably with the state-of-the-art.
+For specific problem structures, say problems with nearly low-rank Hessian matrices, SIGMA is typically several times faster and more robust.
+In contrast with the sub-sampled Newton methods that they are suitable only when $m \gg n$, we show that SIGMA is suitable for a wide range of problems and both regimes such as $m<N$ and $m>N$. {We perform comparison between the conventional SIGMA and the one that employs the new sampling strategies.
+Numerical results show substantial improvements in the convergence rates of SIGMA using the new sampling strategies (up to four times faster).
+These numerical results are on-par with our improved theoretical results.
+Hence, the alternative sampling strategies can considerably accelerate convergence of the multilevel or subspace methods, such as \cite{ho2019newton, MR2587737, gower2019rsn, hanzely2020stochastic}.
+Finally, numerical experiments clearly show that SIGMA achieves super-linear and quadratic convergence rates.
+In this case too, the practice is in agreement with the theory. }